lidorsystems/integralui-web/README.md

 IntegralUI Web includes 40+ native Web Components and services that can help you build modern web applications.

-<b>Note</b>  Older version of Intgeralui Web that was built specifically for Angular is available here: [IntegralUI Web for Angular](https://github.com/lidorsystems/integralui-web-angular).
+<b>Note</b>  Older version of Integralui Web that was built specifically for Angular is available here: [IntegralUI Web for Angular](https://github.com/lidorsystems/integralui-web-angular).

 ![IntegralUI Web 19.4 - 40+ UI Components for Angular, React and Vue](https://www.lidorsystems.com/about/newsletter/images/integralui-web-components.png)